csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 the values in the variable’s domain satisfy the variable’s unary constraints.
 For example, in the variant of the Australia map-coloring problem (Figure 6.1) where South Australians dislike green, the variable SA starts with domain {red , green , blue}, and we can make it node consistent by eliminating green , leaving SA with the reduced domain {red , blue}.
 We say that a network is node-consistent if every variable in the network is node-consistent.

 It is always possible to eliminate all the unary constraints in a CSP by running node consistency.
-It is also possible to transform all n-ary constraints into binary ones (see Ex- ercise 6.6).
+It is also possible to transform all n-ary constraints into binary ones (see Exercise 6.6).
 Because of this, it is common to define CSP solvers that work with only binary constraints; we make that assumption for the rest of this chapter, except where noted.

 **6.2.2 Arc consistency**